mlashcorp/no_generals_problem/content/posts/1/index.md

 - 2017: Transformer adopts Post-LN by default.
 - 2019-2020: Pre-LN evidence and theory establish stability advantages.

-LeCun et al. (1998) established that normalized inputs help gradient descent converge.
-Batch Normalization (Ioffe & Szegedy 2015) extended this to internal activations and transformed CNN training, enabling 100+ layer networks.
+LeCun et al. [1] established that normalized inputs help gradient descent converge.
+Batch Normalization [2] extended this to internal activations and transformed CNN training, enabling 100+ layer networks.
 It failed on sequence models: batch statistics are unreliable for variable-length inputs, and normalizing across the batch dimension leaks information between samples.

-Layer Normalization (Ba et al. 2016) fixed this.
+Layer Normalization [3] fixed this.
 Instead of normalizing across the batch, it normalizes across the feature dimension -- mean and variance computed over all features for a single token.
 No batch size dependency, identical behavior at train and inference time.

-When Vaswani et al. built the transformer in 2017, LayerNorm had just been published the year before.
+When Vaswani et al. built the transformer [4], LayerNorm had just been published the year before [3].
 They applied it in Post-LN placement: `x = LayerNorm(x + Sublayer(x))`.
 This was not an analyzed design choice.
 It was the natural way to add a normalization component to a residual block.
 No one had examined whether the position of the norm relative to the residual addition mattered for gradient flow.

 It matters.

-Nguyen & Salazar (2019) found empirically that Pre-LN trains more stably.
-Xiong et al. (2020) proved why.
-GPT-3 switched to Pre-LN the same year.
-RMSNorm (Zhang & Sennrich 2019), which drops mean-centering from LayerNorm and is 7-64% faster with comparable performance, became the norm of choice for Pre-LN models -- including nanochat, which uses RMSNorm with no learnable parameters.
+Nguyen & Salazar [5] found empirically that Pre-LN trains more stably.
+Xiong et al. [7] proved why.
+GPT-3 [8] switched to Pre-LN the same year.
+RMSNorm [6], which drops mean-centering from LayerNorm and is 7-64% faster with comparable performance, became the norm of choice for Pre-LN models -- including nanochat, which uses RMSNorm with no learnable parameters.

 ---

 ## Why Post-LN fails: the gradient analysis

-Xiong et al. (2020, Theorem 1) showed that in a Post-LN transformer at initialization, the gradient norm for layer $i$ depends exponentially on the distance from the output.
+Xiong et al. [7, Theorem 1] showed that in a Post-LN transformer at initialization, the gradient norm for layer $i$ depends exponentially on the distance from the output.
 Layers near the output receive large gradients; layers near the input receive vanishingly small ones.

 The mechanism is straightforward.
 In Post-LN, the norm wraps the entire residual sum: